Relating Electric Vehicle Charging to Speed Scaling with Job-Specific Speed Limits: Offline scheduling

-In this section, we describe the considered EV scheduling problem.
-To this end, we extend the mathematical program discussed in \cite{2007BansalSpeedScalingManageEnergyAndTemperature}.
-Note that we slightly change phrasing and notation to fit the application to EVs.
+In this section, we give a convex programming formulation for the considered offline EV scheduling problem to derive necessary and sufficient optimality conditions.
+To this end, we extend the mathematical program given in \cite{2007BansalSpeedScalingManageEnergyAndTemperature}.

-We model EVs as jobs $1, ..., n$.
-Each job $j$ corresponds to a pending charging session (or EV) with associated energy requirement $e_{j}$, arrival time $a_j$, and departure time $d_j$.
-In addition, we consider job-specific power limits $p_j^{\max}$ which form an extension to the traditional speed scaling model.
-We denote the set of all jobs as $[n]$.